pdjr-signalk/pdjr-skplugin-devantech/README.md

 describes the physical and interfacing characteristics of a supported relay device.

-A device must be defined here before it can be configured for use in a module definition.
+The plugin includes this device definition suitable for DS-series relay
-The plugin includes a single device definition suitable for DS-series Devantech relay modules that were available at the time of release:
+modules:
 ```
 {
   "id": "DS",